-At the incoming end of system No. 4 at T, the incoming register 1) of system No. 4 is released as soon as the number-received signal is sent backward and all the numerical information necessary for setting up the call is sent to B.
+At the incoming end of System No. 4 at T, the incoming register1) of System No. 4 is released as soon as the number-received signal is sent backward and all the numerical information necessary for setting up the call is sent to B.

-At T, an ST end-of-pulsing signal is sent to B by system No. 5 after the numerical information has been sent, and the outgoing register!) of system No. 5 at T is then released.
+At T, an ST end-of-pulsing signal is sent to B by System No. 5 after the numerical information has been sent, and the outgoing register1) of System No. 5 at T is then released.

-- 3. Calls from system No. 5 to system No. 4 - 3.1 Semi-automatic calls from system No. 5 to system No. 4
+- 3. Calls from System No. 5 to System No. 4 - Semi-automatic calls from System No. 5 to System No. 4 3.1

-1. In semi-automatic operation at transit exchange T the incoming register1) part of system No. 5 receives an ST end-of-pulsing signal 55 ms after reception of the last numerical signal.
+1. In semi-automatic operation at transit exchange T the incoming register1) part of System No. 5 receives an ST end-of-pulsing signal 55 ms after reception of the last numerical signal.

-1) These register functions may be combined in a single register.
+These register functions may be combined in a single register.
+1)